 elementary theory of the multiplier

-ELEMENTARY THEORY OF THE MULTIPLIER.
 The theory of the multiplier states that an increase in consumer or business investment spending in a country would produce a multiplier effect by raising the level of national income.
-In other words, the multiplier is the figure by which an increase on total expenditure in the country may be multiplied to get the resulting increase in the national income.

-What is income multiplier?
+What is an income theory of the multiplier?

-The multiplier is also referred to as the ration of changes in national income to changes in the autonomous expenditure which led to it===theory of the multiplier
+The multiplier is also referred to as the ratio of changes in national income to changes in autonomous expenditure which led to it===theory of the multiplier

-Using the investment multiplier as an example if a M3million increase in total investment in a country leads to a M9million increase in national income, the multiplier is therefore equal to three.
+Using the investment multiplier as an example if a M3 million increase in total investment in a country leads to a M9 million increase in national income, the multiplier is therefore equal to three.

 The multiplier is a system used in all types of spending in a country by individuals, firms and the government.